Today’s guest on The Long Run is Abe Ceesay.

 Abe also happens to be African American.
 His life experience, especially his youth, is quite different from most people who end up occupying the corner office at biotech companies.

 He’s thoughtful and open in this conversation.
-I think Abe is an inspiring person, and I’m thankful that he willing to come on the show, and reflect a bit on how the industry can create more space for people from diverse backgrounds who don’t always get the opportunity, but who do have something substantial to contribute if given a chance.
+I think Abe is an inspiring person, and I’m thankful that was he willing to come on the show, and reflect a bit on how the industry can create more space for people from diverse backgrounds who don’t always get the opportunity, but who do have something substantial to contribute if given a chance.

 Please join me and Abe Ceesay on The Long Run.